Sam Narron (pitcher): Professional career

 On January 14, 2010, Narron signed a minor league contract with the Detroit Tigers he received an invite to spring training.
 He was later released and signed a minor league contract with the Brewers.
 He filed for free agency after the 2010 season, but later signed a new minor league contract with Milwaukee for 2011.

-Post playing career
+Post-playing career

 He retired from playing following the 2011 season and was a pitching coach for the Hagerstown Suns, a minor league baseball team.

 Narron was named as the Pitching coach for the Potomac Nationals for the 2018 season.

+In 2026, Narron was named as the assistant pitching coach of the Rochester Red Wings the Triple-A affiliate of the Washington Nationals.